pink-junkjard/hyperfiddle/README.md

 Hyperfiddle's abstraction has scaled quite far already, see Hyperfiddle-in-Hyperfiddle.
 We think there is much more room to go.
 Imagine a world of composable applications.

+# Documentation and community

+Hyperfiddle is alpha software.
+The programming API is not frozen.

+<https://www.reddit.com/r/hyperfiddle/> will aggregate all our scattered blog posts, tutorials
+and documentation.